 Powerlink must undertake the Australian Energy Regulator’s (AER) Regulatory Investment Test for Transmission (RIT-T) when potential solutions to reinvest in network assets or increase the capacity of Queensland’s high voltage transmission network are over a $7 million threshold as defined in the National Electricity Rules.

+The public consultation process requests submissions from Registered Participants, AEMO and interested parties (including non-network solution providers) on the proposed options.
+Transmission network, distribution network or non-network alternatives (such as demand management or local generation) are considered as options for both reinvestment and augmentation needs.
 There are two types of RIT-Ts which can be undertaken, depending on the particular planning process which has identified the need for an investment:

 • Potential projects (and/or their non-network solutions) which are defined in the National Electricity Rules as actionable ISP projects.
 These projects are identified in AEMO’s Draft and Final Integrated System Plans (ISP) and